 Back to calendar

-In this interactive, hands-on class, you'll spend time with Tracy cooking, along with discussing and planning for easy meals to mix it up - perfect for our busy lives.
-Learn how to plan efficiently and use the freshest of ingredients to make your life easier!
-You'll create 3 of Tracy's most beloved main entrees, each with packed with vibrancy and health:
+In this interactive, hands-on demo, you'll spend time with Tracy cooking, along with discussing and planning for easy meals to mix it up.
+Perfect for our busy lives!
+Learn how to plan efficiently and use the freshest of ingredients to make your life easier.
+You'll create 3 main entrees, each with packed with vibrancy and health:

 There will be plenty tasting throughout, and wine by the glass available...